vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 ```

 In the above command, the argument provided to the `prefix` option is the
 absolute path of the postgreSQL source directory.
-You can type the
+You can type the path
-complete path or simply use \`pwd\` since we are already located in that
+(/home/ec2-user/postgresql-10.0) or simply use \`pwd\` since we are already
-directory.
+located in that directory.

 ```
 $ make